biomt/biomt.github.io/README.txt

-Hi, I made this webpage using a free templacte provided bz html5up.net.
+Hi, I made this webpage using a free template provided by html5up.net.
 ---------

 Dimension by HTML5 UP